onnoj/DeusExEchelonRenderer/README.md

 Contributions to the project are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.
 Be sure to follow the contribution guidelines outlined in the repository.

 ## License
+Copyright (c) 2024 Onno Jongbloed

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+If you redistribute the renderer or create derivative works based on it, I would appreciate being attributed.
+Please attribute Onno Jongbloed and provide a link to the original source.

 Several external libraries are used, you can find more information about their licenses in the .\EXTERNAL\ directory:
 * PolyHook 2.0 - MIT License - Copyright (c) 2018 Stephen Eckels